clover/codelab-remote-pay-cloud/README.md

 **Important:** Receiving a `200 OK` response from this particular REST endpoint required our POS to have *MERCHANT_R* permission.
 Without this permission, we would have received a `401 Unauthorized` response.
 Read more about properly configuring permissions in your own POS [here](https://docs.clover.com/build/permissions/).

-**Note:** In the above implementation, we chose to create an `option` for all Clover devices, excluding [emulators](https://docs.clover.com/build/android-emulator-setup/), which should only be in use by developers in our Sandbox environment.
-You, however, might want to only render `option`s for Clover devices which are eligible for Cloud Pay Display (currently, Clover Mini, Clover Mobile, and Clover Flex), and exclude ineligible devices (currently, Clover Station and Clover Station 2018).
-In that case, the following code snippet could be used. **However,** as Clover continues our commitment to developing new, best of breed hardware, we may release additional hardware products which are also not Cloud Pay Display eligible.
-As a result, we realize this particular code block is **not fully future-proof**, should only be used at your own risk, and might require patching in the future.
-Only use this code snippet if you understand the associated risks.
+**Note:** In the above implementation, we chose to create an `option` for all of the merchant's devices (except [emulators](https://docs.clover.com/build/android-emulator-setup/)).
+You, however, might want to only render `option`s for the Clover devices that are eligible for Cloud Pay Display (currently, Clover Mini, Mobile, and Flex), and exclude ineligible devices (currently, Clover Station and Clover Station 2018).
+In that case, the following code snippet could be used. **However**, as Clover continues our commitment to developing new, best-of-breed hardware, we may release additional devices that are not Cloud Pay Display eligible.
+As a result, we realize this particular code block is **not future-proof**, should only be used at your own risk, and might require patching in the future.
+Only use this code snippet in your POS if you understand the associated risks.

 ```javascript
 fetch(`${remotePayCloudTutorial.targetCloverDomain}/v3/merchants/${remotePayCloudTutorial.merchant_id}/devices?access_token=${remotePayCloudTutorial.access_token}`)